Publications

 Working Papers

-“Do HOAs hinder rooftop solar adoption?
-Evidence from State-Level Policy Changes” (JMP)
+“Do local regulations hinder rooftop solar adoption?
+Evidence from state-level policy changes” (JMP)

 presented at The Federal Reserve Bank of Philadelphia 2025, Southeastern Workshop on Energy and Environmental Economics and Policy [SWEEEP] 2025*, Southern Economic Association [SEA] 2025*, CSWEP Mentoring Workshop 2024